M-Kruse/GitRecycle/README.md

 1. Create a superuser
 1. Start the DRF project
 1. Create some fixture data in the Query model.
-1. Start the project and beat worker
+1. Start the celery worker (doing work and beat scheduling)
 1. Start the react frontend

 ## Docker